matomo-org/piwik-python-api/doc/index.rst

 About
 =====

-``python-piwikapi`` is a Python implementation of the Piwik tracking and the analytics API.
+``piwikapi`` is a Python implementation of the Piwik tracking and the analytics API.
 You can use it to track visitors, ecommerce, actions, goals, generate reports and much more.